Sinc function: Etymology

-The function has also been called the cardinal sine or sine cardinal function.
+The function has also been called the cardinal sine or sine cardinal function, since it returns 1 (a cardinal number) for $x = 0$ and 0 (another cardinal number) for every other integer.
 The term "sinc" is a contraction of the function's full Latin name, the sinus cardinalis and was introduced by Philip M. Woodward and I.L Davies in their 1952 article "Information theory and inverse probability in telecommunication", saying "This function occurs so often in Fourier analysis and its applications that it does seem to merit some notation of its own".
 It is also used in Woodward's 1953 book Probability and Information Theory, with Applications to Radar.

 Properties

-The local maxima and minima (small white dots) of the unnormalized, red sinc function correspond to its intersections with the blue cosine function.
+The local extrema (small white dots) of the unnormalized, red sinc function correspond to its intersections with the blue cosine function.

 The zero crossings of the unnormalized sinc are at non-zero integer multiples of π, while zero crossings of the normalized sinc occur at non-zero integers.

-The local maxima and minima of the unnormalized sinc correspond to its intersections with the cosine function.
+The local extrema of the unnormalized sinc correspond to its intersections with the cosine function.
 That is, sin(ξ)/ξ = cos(ξ) for all points ξ where the derivative of sin(x)/x is zero and thus a local extremum is reached.
 This follows from the derivative of the sinc function: